Scalable quantum computation architecture using always-on Ising interactions via quantum feedforward: Conclusion

 \section{Conclusion}

-Here we show a scalable way to generate two and three-dimensional cluster state with always-on Ising interaction.
-Here, we use projective measurements and quantum feedforward to effectively turn on/off the interaction in this system.
-Our schemes provide a novel way to construct a surface code quantum computation and topological quantum computation.
+Here we show a way to perform controlled-phase gate operation with always-on Ising interaction.
+Our method uses projective measurements and quantum feedforward to effectively turn the interaction on or off in this system.
+Importantly, a direct control of the interaction is not required in our scheme.
+Therefore, our protocol would provide a practical way to implement two-qubit gates for a system where an interaction is always-on, which is an important step for scalable quantum computation.